ApoorvTyagi/Spring-ELK/README.md

 # Spring-ELK
 Spring Boot logs aggregation and monitoring with ELK stack

 Java code for how you can integrate ELK stack with your Spring Boot application for logs aggregation and monitoring in a centralized way.

+A detailed Blog Post, along with many other fun ELK topics coming soon!